-Feature Support in the T230 SMS Center Number It is possible to store the SMS Center Number.
+Feature Support in the T290i/T290c SMS Center Number It is possible to store the SMS Center Number.
 Pictures It is possible to insert a picture/an icon into the text message.
 EMS compliant mobile handsets will be able to see the picture correctly.

-Feature Support in the T230

-Input methods Predictive text input or Multitap

-Reply to messages Yes

-Enhanced predictive writing method by:
+Input methods Predictive text input or Multitap Reply to messages Yes Enhanced predictive writing method by:

+Feature Support in the T290i/T290c

 copy, cut and paste words No

 teaching of predictive words that are not in the predictive dictionary Yes

 Possibilities when creating a message:

 save a sent message in a "sent items" folder Yes

 insert a line in the message Yes

 assign a validity period to the message Yes

 use predefined messages Yes

 Possibilities when receiving a message:

-reply to the sender Yes (only to the sender, not to all or part of the message recipients)
+reply to the sender Yes (only to the sender, not to all or part of the mes- sage recipients)

 forward the message Yes

 save the message in the inbox Yes

 get delivery time and date Yes

 call Yes

 chat Yes

 Save on SIM Yes

 Possibilities of the previously sent message:

 delivery report of the message Yes

 forward the message Yes

 save the message in the Inbox Yes

 know the remaining capacity storage Yes

-Possibilities of the previously received message:
+Possibilities of the previously received mes- sage:

-reply to the sender Yes (only to the sender, not to all or part of the message recipients)
+reply to the sender Yes (only to the sender, not to all or part of the mes- sage recipients)

 save the message in the Inbox Yes

 forward the message Yes

 know the remaining capacity storage Yes

 Supported ways for replying to a received SMS:

 via SMS Yes

-via phone call (set up a call to the number contained in the message body) Yes

-Feature Support in the T230 via WAP call (go to the WAP address contained in the message body) Yes via USSD session No Possibility to offer the user the ability of sending an SMS to a list of recipients Yes, using Phonebook groups Possibility to write an email address as a recipient address Yes, if SMS type=email SMS storage In the SIM and in the handset.
+Feature Support in the T290i/T290c via phone call (set up a call to the number contained in the message body) Yes via WAP call (go to the WAP address contained in the message body) Yes via USSD session No Possibility to offer the user the ability of send- ing an SMS to a list of recipients Yes, using Phonebook groups Possibility to write an email address as a recipient address Yes, if SMS type=email SMS storage In the SIM and in the handset.